-The Daily Generation Resource Rating Test Failure Charge is applicable to all generation resources (with the exception of Variable Resources) committed to RPM or FRR that have a positive Daily ICAP shortfall due to a rating test failure.
+The Daily Generation Resource Rating Test Failure Charge is applicable to all generation resources (with the exception of Variable Resources) committed to RPM or FRR that have a positive Daily Unit ICAP shortfall due to a rating test failure.
+The determination of the Daily Unit ICAP Shortfall for a generation resource and a Provider's Daily ICAP Shortfall is described in Section 8.5.1 for Delivery Years through the 2024/2025 Delivery Year and Section 8.5.2 for Delivery Years starting with the 2025/2026 Delivery Year.

-The Daily Generation Resource Rating Test Failure Charge shall be equal to the Daily Deficiency Rate times: a) for Combination Resources and Limited Duration Resources, the appropriate Accredited UCAP value that corresponds to the Daily ICAP Shortfall, or; b) for Unlimited Resources, the Daily ICAP Shortfall times (1 - Effective EFORd) for a generation resource.
+For Delivery Years through the 2024/2025 Delivery Year, the Daily Generation Resource Rating Test Failure Charge shall be equal to the Daily Deficiency Rate times: a) for Combination Resources and Limited Duration Resources, the appropriate Accredited UCAP value that corresponds to the Provider's Daily ICAP Shortfall, or; b) for Unlimited Resources, the Provider's Daily ICAP Shortfall times (1 - Effective EFORd) for a generation resource.